 We’re not even going to get into games which cannot be reasonably mistaken for an RPG at first glance yet are often referred to as RPGs by dolts, like BioShock (just because it has “Shock” in the name and is a spiritual successor to System Shock 2 doesn’t mean it’s identical) and Borderlands series.
 It’s funny how Dishonored 2 comes closer to being an RPG than may of the games listed above, but is rightfully never called one.
 People have strange concepts in their mind that are merely the result of patterns in the industry; for example, they’ve never seen an RPG with primarily stealth gameplay like Dishonored, even though by all definitions such a game is possible.
 If Dishonored and Dishonored 2 had flexible dialogue choices to the point where you can define your character’s personality in different ways, that’d be enough to make them arguably RPGs even though you wouldn’t have the control over innate physical attributes.

-What separates RPGs from all other games is the definition listed on the first page which comes from pen and paper RPGs, the original RPGs which gave birth to video game RPGs.
 And remember, just because a game isn’t an RPG and might be something we call a “Pseudo RPG” does not make it a lesser game.
 Deus Ex is one of the best games ever made, while Torment: Tides of Numenera is an RPG that is pure mediocrity as a game in general, and I have played much worse RPGs like Tyranny and Dragon Age 2 which are two outright atrocious games.

 “The Witcher 3 is an RPG because you role-play as Geralt.” – By this logic, every video game with a single, directly controlled player character (that is a human/humanoid at least) is an RPG.
 Call of Duty 4: Modern Warfare is an RPG because you “role-play” as Soap McTavish.
 Super Mario Bros is an RPG because you role-play as Mario.
 We’ve even seen people empty minded enough accept this, but it’s wrong.
 Every game is not labeled an RPG as a matter of fact, and if that were the case then genre classification would be useless which would invalidate gaming as an art form.
 And it’s completely illogical.
 Arguing in favor of all video games being called RPGs simply shows deficient mental capacity on behalf of the person arguing for it.